rubenwo/url-shortener/README.md

 The docker-compose.yml file describes the server service and a redis service which uses a persistent volume.

-The certs folder contains self-generated certificates for use with localhost.
-Change the folder defined in the docker-compose.yml file to production certificates when deploying.
+Change the certs folder defined in the docker-compose.yml file to production certificates when deploying.
+This folder needs to contain the following files:
+- server.pem (certificate)
+- server.key (key)